sonneveld/spy-master-fix/README.md

 If the copy protection detects an unauthorised installation, it removes bombs, disables level exits, disables save games and clamps your score to 100.

-You can hopefully find latest version at:
+You can find the latest version of the fix here:

 https://github.com/sonneveld/spy-master-fix